 Gardner Center Caregiver Support Group and Patient Education Group

 The Gardner Family Center offers two free support groups, one for caregivers and family members, and one for patients.
 Caregivers are welcome to attend the Caregiver Support Group without the patient, and patients are welcome to attend the Patient Education Group without their caregiver.
 The support groups take place on the second Thursday of every month (June through August) from 5 to 6:30 p.m. at the UC Health Women’s Center Community Room, 7675 Wellness Way, Suite 4000, West Chester, Ohio 45069.
 There will not be a support group held in May.
-Download a Support Group Flyer »
+Download our Parkinson’s Support Group flyer »

 Parkinson’s Exercise Class at Daniel Drake Center for Post-Acute Care